-The ideal body type may differ across countries, but the pressure to appear a certain way affects women all the same, writes Kate Harveston
+The ideal body type may differ across countries, but the pressure to appear a certain way affects women all the same, writes Kate Harveston in her guest post

 In a perfect world, women would not be judged on their appearance.